Yang Feng (statistician)

-Yang Feng (冯阳 (Féng Yáng)) is a statistician.
+Yang Feng (冯阳 (Féng Yáng)) is a statistician and data scientist.
 He is a professor of biostatistics in the School of Global Public Health at New York University.
 He is also serving as an affiliate faculty member at both the NYU Center for Data Science and the NYU Center for Practice and Research at the Intersection of Information, Society, and Methodology.

 Education and career

 Feng received his B.S. in Mathematics from Special Class for the Gifted Young in University of Science and Technology of China in 2006.
 He earned his Ph.D. in Operations Research from Princeton University in 2010, under the supervision of Jianqing Fan.

 Following his doctorate, Feng joined the faculty of the Department of Statistics at Columbia University, where he served before moving to New York University in 2019.

 Research

 Feng’s research lies at the intersection of modern statistics and machine learning, emphasizing both theoretical development and methodological innovation.
 His work covers: